Why is it called the Spanish guitar?

-- The soundboard is made of laminated spruce, so as it is not solid its sound is not very consistent, but this wood has good mechanical characteristics such as: resistance to bending, elasticity, and good levels of resistance to compression.
-These characteristics provide more than acceptable acoustics for a guitar in this range.
+- The soundboard is made of laminated spruce, so it is not stable.
+Although its sound is inconsistent, this wood has good mechanical properties such as bending resistance, elasticity, and compression resistance.
+These features provide more than adequate acoustics for a guitar in this price range.

-- The sides (back) are made of mahogany and its mechanical characteristics enhance the sound by having a density of 560 kg/m3 (it is a solid wood).
-In addition, its bending strength (850 kg/Cm2) makes it very difficult to break.
-On the other hand, it has a compressive strength of 460 kg/Cm2 with an elasticity of 90,000 kg/Cm2.
-These elements are what make this guitar produce a great sound.
+- The sides (back) are made of mahogany and With a density of 560 kg/m3, its mechanical properties improve the sound (it is solid wood).
+Furthermore, its bending strength (850 kg/Cm2) makes it extremely difficult to break.
+It has a compressive strength of 460 kg/cm2 and an elasticity of 90,000 kg/cm2 on the other hand.
+These elements are responsible for the guitar's excellent sound.

-- The neck and fingerboard are made of walnut, which is stronger than mahogany.
+- The fingerboard and neck are made of walnut, which is stronger than mahogany.

-Undoubtedly, all these features provide a great acoustic quality, robust, solid, stable, with excellent volume and projection.
+Undoubtedly, all these features provide great acoustic quality, robust, solid, and stable, with excellent volume and projection.